 Behind every photography project, there are certain perils.
 We can know how hectic it can get to manage everything from pre-production to getting that perfect shot.
 However, you can use this process to market your photography business.
 Sharing behind-the-scenes videos and images is a tried and tested way of gaining engagement on social media.

 They can help you build trust as a photographer and connect with your audience personally.
 It makes people feel as if they are a part of the project.
 It also helps prospective clients understand your work process and what they can expect from you.

 12. Focus on promoting positivity

 Social media is already a pool of doom and gloom.
-There’s a lot of negativity, hate, and trolling that happens on a daily basis.
-Thus, being a positive force by schedule tweets will make you feel better and attract more people to your profile.
+A lot of negativity, hate, and trolling happens daily.
+Thus, being a positive force will make you feel better and attract more people to your profile.
 Always try to go out of your way and be nice to people – you are more than likely to receive it back.